Zita of Bourbon-Parma: End of Empire

 By this time, the war was closing in on the embattled Emperor.
-A Union of Czech Deputies had already sworn an oath to a new Czechoslovak state independent of the Habsburg Empire on 13 April 1918, the prestige of the German Army had taken a severe blow at the Battle of Amiens, and, on 25 September 1918, her brother in law King Ferdinand I of Bulgaria broke away from his allies in the Central Powers and sued for peace independently.
-Zita was with Charles when he received the telegram of Bulgaria's collapse.
+A Union of Czech Deputies had already sworn an oath to a new Czechoslovak state independent of the Habsburg Empire on 13 April 1918, the prestige of the German Army had taken a severe blow at the Battle of Amiens, and, on 25 September 1918, Zita's brother-in-law King Ferdinand I of Bulgaria broke away from his allies in the Central Powers and sued for peace independently.
+Zita was with Charles when he received the telegram announcing Bulgaria's collapse.
 She remembered it "made it even more urgent to start peace talks with the Western Powers while there was still something to talk about."
-On 16 October, the emperor issued a "People's Manifesto" proposing the empire be restructured on federal lines with each nationality gaining its own state.
+On 16 October, the Emperor issued a "People's Manifesto" proposing the empire be restructured on federal lines with each nationality gaining its own state.
 Instead, each nation broke away and the empire effectively dissolved.

 Leaving behind their children at Gödöllő, Charles and Zita travelled to the Schönbrunn Palace.
-By this time ministers had been appointed by the new state of "German-Austria", and by 11 November, together with the emperor's spokesmen, they prepared a manifesto for Charles to sign.
+By this time ministers had been appointed by the new state of "German-Austria", and by 11 November, together with the Emperor's spokesmen, they prepared a manifesto for Charles to sign.
 Zita, at first glance, mistook it for an abdication and made her famous statement:

 Charles gave his permission for the document to be published, and he, his family and the remnants of his Court departed for the Royal shooting lodge at Eckartsau, close to the borders with Hungary and Slovakia.
 The Republic of German-Austria was proclaimed the next day.